 So here are some tips to help reduce the chances of suffering a number of problems:

 - Buy travel insurance!
 It may seem like an annoying extra cost – but if something happens on just one of your many trips, like you have to buy a ticket to continue your journey or to get home or you lose your bag or you break a leg – it will cost you a LOT more than all the times you paid for it.
+You can opt for sports travel insurance option that will cover most of your activities.

 - Print out the copy of your travel insurance so you have it handy in case of any problems along the way.
 Don’t rely on the electronic versions.